DriveVA: Video Action Models are Zero-Shot Drivers: Experiments

 \subsection{Ablation Study}

-\textbf{Effect of key designs.} Table~\ref{tab:ablation} shows that the main gain comes from coupling video and action in both training and decoding.
-Removing Video Loss causes the largest drop, reducing PDMS from 90.9 to 71.4, confirming that explicit video supervision is crucial for learning planning-oriented temporal representations.
-Removing Video Continuation degrades PDMS to 84.6, showing that this coupling must also be preserved during rollout to maintain long-horizon consistency.
-By comparison, CARLA mix training further improves PDMS from 90.5 to 90.9, indicating that simulation data provides useful complementary supervision.
+\textbf{Effect of key designs.} Table~\ref{tab:ablation} shows that video supervision is the main driver of the gain: removing Video Loss drops PDMS from 90.9 to 71.4.
+Removing Video Continuation also degrades PDMS to 84.6, indicating that the video--action coupling should be preserved during rollout.
+CARLA mix training further improves PDMS from 90.5 to 90.9, showing the benefit of simulation data.

-\textbf{Sampling steps.} Table~\ref{tab:step} varies inference-time sampling steps.
-A single step fails dramatically (PDMS $13.2$), while $2$ steps already reach near-optimal performance (PDMS $90.9$) and $3$ brings no gain.
-This indicates that \ourmethod performs efficient closed-loop planning in very few steps, thanks to jointly decoding video latents and action tokens in a shared generative process with strong video priors.
+\textbf{Sampling steps.} Table~\ref{tab:step} shows that one sampling step is insufficient, while two steps already reach 90.9 PDMS and three steps bring no additional gain.
+This indicates that \ourmethod can perform efficient planning with very few flow-matching steps.